pretix/pretix-docs/docs/guides/pretixscan/android.md

 ### Scanning tickets for multiple events

-By default, pretixSCAN scans tickets for one event (or date within an event series) at a time.
+By default, pretixSCAN scans tickets for one event at a time.
 If you want to scan tickets for more than one event, you can use **expert mode**.

 This is useful if you are operating a single check-in for multiple events that are taking place at the same time.
-It is also useful if you want to scan tickets for multiple dates in an event series in which each date has its own check-in lists.

-!!!
-Note
-    You do not need to enable expert mode if you are scanning tickets for any of the following:

-     - a single event
-     - a single date in an event series
-     - an event series in which all events use the same check-in lists

-If you want to scan tickets for multiple events or event series, then you need to give your device clearance for all of those.
+If you want to scan tickets for multiple events or event series, then you need to give your device permission for all of those.
 In order to do so, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.

-Search for the device to which you want to give clearance.
+Search for the device to which you want to give permission.
 Click the :btn-icon:fa3-edit:: "edit" button next to it.
-On the next page, if you want to give the device clearance for all events, check the box next to "All events (including newly created ones)".
+On the next page, if you want to give the device permission for all events, check the box next to "All events (including newly created ones)".
-If you want to give clearance for a limited selection of events, under "Limit to events", select the events for which you want to scan tickets.
+If you want to give permission for a limited selection of events, under "Limit to events", select the events for which you want to scan tickets.
 Click the :btn:Save: button.

 In order to activate expert mode in pretixSCAN, tap the name of your event in the bar at the top.